hashicorp/terraform-provider-google/website/docs/r/compute_target_https_proxy.html.markdown

 * `name` - (Required) A unique name for the resource, required by GCE.
 Changing this forces a new resource to be created.

-* `ssl_certificates` - (Required) The URLs of the SSL Certificate resources that authenticate connections between users and load balancing.
+* `ssl_certificates` - (Required) The URLs or names of the SSL Certificate resources that authenticate connections between users and load balancing.

 * `url_map` - (Required) The URL of a URL Map resource that defines the mapping from the URL to the BackendService.